Fanny-Dupont/DPMLE/README.md

 # Overview

 The repository consists of two parts.

-The first part is an .R script that includes functions to simulate data from various scenarios.
+In the Simulation.R script, we provide functions to simulate data from various scenarios.
 We also provide details of the initialization and fitting process to select the best model using AIC and BIC criteria.

-The second part is a tutorial that explains how to use the DPMLE, both stationary and non-stationary, on clipped narwhal data with a single track.
+The [tutorial file](Code_DPMLE_MEE/Tutorial) provides .pdf and .rmd files on how to use the DPMLE, both stationary and non-stationary, on clipped narwhal data with a single track.